 It’s important to remember that skydiving in the cold isn’t just about that minute of freefall; you’ll be subjected to the cold from the moment you walk out to flightline until you’re back in the packing shed (if it’s heated!) or clubhouse after your jump.

 So how do we stay warm?
 There are several things you can do to help, but above all it’s about how you dress.
-Between each layer you will get a small pocket of air which will warm up and stay warm.
-For you to lose heat, the heat must transfer through each layer.

 Test all movements: reaching and locating your pull, grabbing toggles, performing emergency procedures, arching, opening visor, etc. with your new layers and additional warming items before getting on the aircraft.